ocaml/RFCs/rfcs/ocamlnat.md

 One detail to mention: IIUC the [JIT ocamlnat][ocamlnat] from [the paper][paper] goes directly from the linear form to binary assembly.
-Now that we have a symbolic representation of the assembly we could also go from the symbolic assembly in order to share more logic between normal compilation and JIT.
+Now that we have a symbolic representation of x86 assembly we could also go from the symbolic assembly in order to share more logic between normal compilation and JIT.

-We discussed with @alainfrisch and @nobj since LexiFi has been using an in-memory assembler in production for a while.
+We discussed with @alainfrisch and @nojb since LexiFi has been using an in-memory assembler in production for a while.
 They mentioned that they would be happy to open-source the code if they can, which means that we could be using code that has been running in production for a